 The Sierra Club endorsed Biden despite its opposition to fracking, and the Sunrise Movement expressed willingness to support him if he embraced their environmental agenda, as reported by Western Wire earlier this year.

 Biden’s release of a more ambitious climate plan in the summer was viewed by 350.org as evidence that they could hold him accountable, pledging to continue doing so.

 Since announcing his candidacy last year, Biden’s stance on fracking has been inconsistent.
 In a recent development, his campaign took legal action against a pro-Trump SuperPAC, seeking to remove TV ads from the airwaves that falsely assert Biden’s opposition to fracking.

 Before that, Biden said “No more drilling on federal lands, no more drilling, including offshore, no ability for the oil industry to continue to drill, period, ends, number one. … No more — no new fracking,’ in a primary debate in March.

-When confronted by an activist why he was attending fundraisers with fossil fuel executives, Biden responded by definitely stating, “You don’t have to agree, but I want you to look in my eyes.
-I guarantee you; I guarantee you we’re going to end fossil fuel and I am not going to cooperate with them.
+When confronted by an activist about attending fundraisers with fossil fuel executives, Biden emphatically stated, “You don’t have to agree, but I want you to look in my eyes.
+I guarantee you; I guarantee you we’re going to end fossil fuel, and I am not going to cooperate with them.
 Before 2050, God willing.”